 All you need to do is designate a particular day and time each week/month to hold your family meeting, then use the opportunity to discuss whatever is most pressing for your family.
 I quite like the addition of ice cream…

-Do you have any new year traditions you would recommend?
+Have your say!
+Do you have any family new year traditions you would recommend?
 Leave a comment below and let us know – we’ve love to hear from you!